kingszun/UniAD/README.md

 ### Usage of Checkpoints:
 * Download the checkpoints you need into UniAD/ckpt/ directory.
-* You can directly evaluate these checkpoints to reproduce the results we reported, following the evaluation section in [TRAIN_EVAL.md](docs/TRAIN_EVAL.md).
+* You can directly evaluate these checkpoints to reproduce the results we reported, following the `evaluation` section in [TRAIN_EVAL.md](docs/TRAIN_EVAL.md).
 * You can also initialize your own model with the pretrained checkpoints to incorporate your customized designs and improve the model performance.
-Change the `load_from` field in your config to `path/of/ckpt` and follow the training section in [TRAIN_EVAL.md](docs/TRAIN_EVAL.md) to start training.
+Change the `load_from` field in your config to `path/of/ckpt` and follow the `train` section in [TRAIN_EVAL.md](docs/TRAIN_EVAL.md) to start training.

 ## Model Structure